ringecosystem/collaboration/README.md

 2. If you find an interesting RFP, that's a great start.
 Please follow the [Grant Template](./grant/template.md) and submit a pull request.
 We will provide feedback and help you complete the grant application.
 3. If you already have an idea, you can submit a pull request with the [Grant Template](./grant/template.md) filled out.
 We will provide feedback and help you complete the grant application.
 4. If you discover a bug or vulnerability in the RingDAO ecosystem, please report it on [Immunefi](https://immunefi.com/bug-bounty/ringdao/information/).
 We take security seriously and will reward you for your contribution.
+5. If your team is interested in establishing a long-term partnership with RingDAO to provide services, you can submit a pull request with the [Service Provider Template](./service-provider/template.md) filled out.
+We would be happy to discuss further.

+Looking forward to collaborating with you!